-Enrollment affirms your commitment to abide by decisions made regarding student behavior and your agreement to respectfully present any concerns you may have to school administration.
-By enrolling your child or continuing your child's enrollment in Pride Academy, you are agreeing to our philosophy and expectation that all scholars uphold the Pride Academy Student Code of Conduct, Core Values, school rules and policies.
-Please be prepared to support our school's mission, values, and Code of Conduct.
-This includes having your child complete homework, signing and returning documentation promptly and ensuring your scholar arrives and is picked up on time.
-Enrollment and continued enrollment require a commitment to respect the staff, rules, procedures and property of our school and to wear the full proper uniform to school each day.
+When you enroll or continue your child's enrollment at Pride, you affirm your commitment to abide by decisions made regarding student behavior and you agree to respectfully present any concerns you may have to school administration.
+You are agreeing to our philosophy and expectation that all scholars uphold the Pride Academy Student Code of Conduct, Core Values, school rules and policies.
+Please be prepared to support our school's mission, values, and Code of Conduct by having your child complete homework, signing and returning documentation promptly and ensuring your scholar arrives and is picked up on time.
+Enrollment and continued enrollment require your commitment to have your child respect our staff, school property, rules and procedures, including cell phone storage and use rules.
+It also means you will ensure that your child wears the full proper uniform to school every day.

-Unwillingness of students, parents, or guardians to honor the Pride Academy Student Code of Conduct, Core Values, uniform guidelines, practices, and policies contained herein will impede student success and lead to consequences up to and including dismissal from Pride Academy.
-The policies in this book, some of which are more fully detailed on our website at Prideacs.org., will be in effect for the 2023-2024 school year.
+Unwillingness of students, parents, or guardians to honor the Pride Academy Student Code of Conduct, Core Values, uniform guidelines, practices, and policies contained herein will impede student success and may lead to consequences up to and including dismissal from Pride Academy.
+The policies in this book, some of which are more fully detailed on our website at Prideacs.org., will be in effect for the entire 2024-2025 school year.
 We will work to teach your child everything needed to succeed at Pride, however your child's first and most influential teacher is you.